krei-se/droidfor.ge/README.md

 4. `100-setupExternalStorage` expects termux to work.
 This looks for the UUID of the 💾 external SD (f.e. `/storage/1234-0512`) and symlinks it to `/data/data/com.termux/files/home/externalsd` - all backup scripts can use this path for backups / syncing of public shares without having to know the UUID in /storage.
 Do not sync userdata to the externalsd without 🐆 LUKS!
 5. `300-termuxSetupSSHKeys` if found, adds the users `.ssh/id_ed25519.pub` and `.ssh/id_ed25519_android.pub` to `/data/data/com.termux/files/home/.ssh/authorized_keys`
 6. `400-davx5` - sets all permissions for DAVx5 already and stops nagging the user for donations until 2100-01-01
 7. `410-davx5-autodiscovery` - if autodiscovery (see useful stuff) works, adds the useraccount to davx5.
-You can skip the password and add the account without one if the user is not present to type it in.
+You can skip this if the user is not present to type it in.
 RN you still have to click "Login" and enable the carddav/caldav sync - its the closest i could get it to work for now, sorry.

 You can manually run backup.sh in .android now or have a systemd timer do it.
 This will connect to all devices via ADB wireless and pull backups (apk + data without caches or no_backup).